peverwhee/CAM-docs/doc/source/cam5_scientific_guide/chapter2.rst

 .. _chap-coupling:

+.. |cam| replace:: CAM6.0

 Coupling of Dynamical Core and Parameterization Suite
 =====================================================

-The cleanly separates the parameterization suite from the dynamical core, and makes it easier to replace or modify each in isolation.
+The |cam| cleanly separates the parameterization suite from the dynamical core, and makes it easier to replace or modify each in isolation.
 The dynamical core can be coupled to the parameterization suite in a purely time split manner or in a purely process split one, as described below.